-The use of ACH was the first type of electronic and automated checking service available to merchants that allowed for debiting of funds from a customer's bank account.
+The use of ACH was the first type of electronic and automated checking service available to merchants that allowed for the debiting of funds from a customer's bank account.
 After 2000, laws changed and new payment processing services called Check 21 were available that improved upon the older ACH system by allowing merchants to create copies of checks and process automated transactions without the use of the Federal Reserve or NACHA.

 History of Check Processing

-Check processing is one of the oldest methods of making payments without physical currency, tracing its roots back to the 1500's shipping industry in Holland when merchants would deposit cash with a cashier instead of holding on to the money and write notes to the cashiers with instructions on how payments should be made with those funds.
+Accepting checks is one of the oldest methods of making payments without physical currency, tracing its roots back to the 1500's shipping industry in Holland when merchants would deposit cash with a cashier instead of holding on to the money and write notes to the cashiers with instructions on how payments should be made with those funds.
 The use of printed checks did not being until the early 1760's when Lawrence Childs of England printed the first checks with unique check numbers in 1762.
 The use of checks in the USA did not appear mainstream until the 1860's when writing a check was used as a way of accessing cash that would otherwise inaccessible when held in larger investments such as real estate or businesses.

 In the early 1970's, the first automated clearinghouse for electronic ACH payments was established by the San Francisco Federal Reserve Bank and soon led to a number of local and regional clearinghouses forming around the United States.
-By 1974 a consolidated solution to the numerous clearinghouses led to the introduction of the National Automated Clearing House Association (NACHA) and by 1978 the Federal Reserve was operating clearinghouses in New York, Arizona and Hawai'i. .
+By 1974 a consolidated solution to the numerous clearinghouses led to the introduction of the National Automated Clearing House Association (NACHA) and by 1978 the Federal Reserve was operating clearinghouses in New York, Arizona, and Hawai'i.

-Advances in check processing technology around the world have now granted businesses the ability to receive international and domestic funds instantaneously, a previously drawn out process that could take days to be completed.
+Advances in check processing technology around the world have now granted businesses the ability to receive international and domestic funds instantaneously, a previously drawn-out process that could take days to be completed.
 These changes will very well help revolutionize the payment processing industry once again by allowing for another method of faster money transfers without the use of bank cards.

 What is ACH?

 ACH Network transactions are fully electronic and are governed by rules set forth from NACHA and the Federal Reserve.
 On average, over 60 million automated clearing house transactions worth over $1 Billion are processed daily through the ACH Network.
 About 60% of all ACH transactions run through the Federal Reserve and their ACH network called the FedACH.
 The remaining 40% of transactions are handled through the Electronic Payment Network, also known as EPN.
-The EPN operates as a privately owned automated clearing house that works alongside and at times with the Fed to clear transactions.
+The EPN operates as a privately owned automated clearinghouse that works alongside and at times with the Fed to clear transactions.

 What is eCheck?

 Many times customers will see the eCheck logo next to the images of the different payment card networks accepted at a merchant location.
 Unlike Check 21 or Check 22, the eCheck service is handled in a very similar manner as the ACH industry.
-Consumers can create checks through a merchants shopping cart, entering in all of the banking and required personal information to be used to validate and complete the transactions.
+Consumers can create checks through a merchant's shopping cart, entering in all of the banking and required personal information to be used to validate and complete the transactions.
 Manual checks can also be accepted but will be converted into an electronic format and sent in the same process as an ACH transaction to the Federal Reserve and handled through NACHA.

-Differences between Check Processing Programs
+Differences between Check Programs

-All types of check processing programs provide a reliable and affordable alternative or addition to accepting payment cards.
+All types of check acceptance programs provide a reliable and affordable alternative or addition to accepting payment cards.
 Depending on the needs of the merchant and how it operates, one type of payment services might be a better solution for the business.

 Some of the differences between ACH/eCheck and Check 21/Check 22